cory0s/About-Me/README.md

 # About-Me
-This website runs a guessing game about me.
+This website runs a guessing game about it's creator.
+It can be run on a standard browser and utilizes HTML, CSS, and Javascript languages.
+Written by: Cory Henderson